Clustering of DESI galaxies split by thermal Sunyaev-Zeldovich effect: Data

 \subsection{Galaxy catalog: DESI DR1 LRG}

 The Dark Energy Spectroscopic Instrument \citep[DESI][]{DESI2016b.Instr,DESI2022.KP1.Instr} is a robotic fiber spectrograph operating on the 4-meter Mayall telescope at Kitt Peak National Observatory.
-It conducts a 5-year galaxy survey of approximately a third of the sky, which will yield nearly 40 million galaxy and quasar redshifts \citep{Snowmass2013.Levi,DESI2016a.Science}.
-This efficiency is enabled by instrumentation and software innovations, including a focal plane design with the robotic positioners for approximately 5000 optical fibers \citep{FocalPlane.Silber.2023,FiberSystem.Poppett.2024}, an optical corrector widening the field of view to $\sim 3^\circ$, a comprehensive spectroscopic reduction pipeline \citep{Spectro.Pipeline.Guy.2023} and a pipeline to adjust observation planning and optimization as survey progresses \citep{SurveyOps.Schlafly.2023}.
+Since 2021, it conducts an 8-year galaxy survey of approximately 40\% of the sky, which will yield nearly 63 million galaxy and quasar redshifts \citep[compared to the original forecast of 39 million for the 5-year program in][]{Snowmass2013.Levi,DESI2016a.Science}.
+This efficiency is enabled by instrumentation and software innovations, including a focal plane design with the robotic positioners for approximately 5000 optical fibers \citep{FocalPlane.Silber.2023,FiberSystem.Poppett.2024}, an optical corrector widening the field of view to $\sim 3^\circ$, a comprehensive spectroscopic reduction pipeline \citep{Spectro.Pipeline.Guy.2023} and a pipeline to adjust observation planning and optimization as the survey progresses \citep{SurveyOps.Schlafly.2023}.

 DESI's scientific program has been successfully validated \citep{DESI2023a.KP1.SV} alongside the Early Data Release \citep{DESI2023b.KP1.EDR}.
-The key results based on Data Release 1 \citep[recently made public]{DESI2024.I.DR1} include clustering catalogs and two-point statistics measurements \citep{DESI2024.II.KP3}, baryon acoustic oscillation (BAO) distance measurements from galaxies, quasars \citep{DESI2024.III.KP4} and Lyman-$\alpha$ forest \citep{DESI2024.IV.KP6} along with their detailed implications for cosmological models \citep{DESI2024.VI.KP7A}; and full-shape clustering of galaxies and quasars \citep{DESI2024.V.KP5} with their cosmological analysis \citep{DESI2024.VII.KP7B}.
+The key results based on Data Release 1 \citep{DESI2024.I.DR1} include clustering catalogs and two-point statistics measurements \citep{DESI2024.II.KP3}, baryon acoustic oscillation (BAO) distance measurements from galaxies, quasars \citep{DESI2024.III.KP4} and Lyman-$\alpha$ forest \citep{DESI2024.IV.KP6} along with their detailed implications for cosmological models \citep{DESI2024.VI.KP7A}; and full-shape clustering of galaxies and quasars \citep{DESI2024.V.KP5} with their cosmological analysis \citep{DESI2024.VII.KP7B}.
 Furthermore, updated BAO measurements from Lyman-$\alpha$ \citep{DESI.DR2.BAO.lya}, galaxies and quasars with accompanying cosmological interpretations \citep{DESI.DR2.BAO.cosmo} are also available, based on Data Release 2 \citep{DESI.DR2.DR2}.

-We use Luminous Red Galaxies \citep[LRG;][]{LRG.TS.Zhou.2023} from the DESI DR1 clustering catalog \citep{DESI2024.II.KP3,DESI2024.I.DR1}.
+We use Luminous Red Galaxies \citep[LRG;][]{LRG.TS.Zhou.2023} from the DESI DR1 clustering catalog covering 5,740~deg$^2$ \citep{DESI2024.II.KP3}.
 We chose LRG because their redshift range ($0.4<z<1.1$) covers the peak in redshift distribution of Sunyaev-Zeldovich clusters \citep{ACT-SZ-clusters-DR6}.
 We discard galaxies at $z>0.85$ because then both the LRG density \citep{DESI2024.II.KP3} and the SZ cluster abundance \citep{ACT-SZ-clusters-DR6} drop.